Pathways to Effective Communication for Health Care Providers and Caregivers

 - You share a common goal with the majority of health care professionals and facility staff, to receive excellent treatment and care.
 The better the communication, the greater chance you will receive quality care and to find the answers you are seeking.

 National Center on Caregiving

 (415) 434-3388 | (800) 445-8106

-Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
-Through its National Center on Caregiving, FCA offers information on current social, public policy and caregiving issues, provides assistance in the development of public and private programs for caregivers, and assists caregivers nationwide in locating resources in their communities.
-For San Francisco Bay Area residents, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s disease, and other debilitating health conditions that strike adults.
+Caregiver Services by State: https://www.caregiver.org/connecting-caregivers/services-by-state/ Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
+Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
+For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s, and other debilitating brain disorders that strike adults.

 Other Organizations and Links

 National Eldercare Locator